rgburke/wed/README.md

 script.

 ##### Syntax Definition

-By default wed now uses Source-highlight language definitions to perform syntax highlighting.
-However wed syntax definitions can still be defined and used (when wed is built without support for Source-highlight or simply when desired) by setting `syntaxdeftype="wed";`.

 A syntax definition defines a set of regex patterns and associated token types that wed can use to highlight file content.
 A partial but sufficient example